 As you can see, she’s outgrown the pink boots.

-I made this tunic with fabric harvested from the ill-conceived “Prairie Girl Top” of Spring Top Week 2010 that I think I actually never wore.
+I made this Pierrot Tunic with fabric harvested from the ill-conceived “Prairie Girl Top” of Spring Top Week 2010 that I think I actually never wore.
 That was a particularly bad year for spring top execution, as I had a considerable amount of baby weight to lose yet, so nothing really fit, and for some I reason bit off waaay more than I could chew that year design-wise when planning out my tops (does anyone remember the Clown Top?).
 Not a great idea considering I had an 11-month old baby.

 I remember that I fussed and fussed with that top, and even after fussing it still fit poorly.
 Not oh-that’s-so-nasty poorly, just unflattering enough to prevent me from wearing it.
 Ever.
 Still, I have had a terrible time parting with garments that don’t fit, especially when they’re made by me.
-And I liked really love this voile and the ruffle along the bottom so now it’s been upcycled into this darling little thing!
+And I really love this voile and the ruffle along the bottom so now it’s been upcycled into this darling little thing!
 Hooray for being a packrat and never throwing things away *slight sarcasm there*!!
 Hooray for happy endings!!